lalliere/weather-dashboard/README.md

 ## Questions for you:
 * Are you going somewhere?
 * Do you need to bring an umbrella?
-* Is it shorts and a sweatshirt weather where you're going?
+* Is it "shorts and a sweatshirt" weather where you're going?
-* Or is it pants and a t-shirt weather?
+* Or is it "pants and a t-shirt" weather?

 Regardless of where you are travelling, knowing the weather is of the utmost importance!!